-Chronic wasting disease (CWD) is a contagious neurological disease of deer, elk, moose and reindeer (caribou).
+Chronic wasting disease (CWD) is a contagious neurological disease of deer, elk, moose and reindeer (caribou) caused by a misfolded protein (prion).
 It is always fatal.
 Infected deer spread CWD in their saliva, urine and feces.
 They can also spread CWD after death as their bodies decompose into the soil.